My three favorite words!

 - Recycling center.

 Make sure you ask the attendant for permission before going dumpster diving.
 Did you know that was illegal?
-Well I didn’t, but I do now (don’t ask)!
+I didn’t, but I do now (don’t ask)!

 - Construction sites.